-One of the benefits of having a large, vibrant, user network is that new complimentary services can be offered to the existing user base.
-This is probably why Uber launched Uber Eats, which tapped into its large existing network of drivers and users to monetize transportation in a different way.
+One of the benefits of having a large, vibrant, user network is the ability to launch new complimentary services.
+This is probably why Uber launched Uber Eats, which tapped into its large existing network of drivers and users to monetize personal transportation in a different way.